 Easy payments – the immediate implications of the coronavirus pandemic meant that many businesses saw employees working from home for the first time.
 To keep things running smoothly new ways to provide quotations and invoices and to accept payments were needed in many cases.

 Now that these principles are established, businesses can harness these new and flexible approaches to give buyers an easier, more retail-like experience.

 Learning from data – new relationships between buyers and sellers are emerging as both adapt to changing market conditions.
-Self-service and business to consumer (B2C) like experiences will further change buying behaviour and provide new data-rich resources that can be turned into actionable insights using artificial intelligence.
+Self-service and business to consumer (B2C) like experiences will further change buying behavior and provide new data-rich resources that can be turned into actionable insights using artificial intelligence.

 Data-driven decisions will be more important than ever in the post-coronavirus world.
-While marketplaces will still play an important part, businesses that connect directly with their customers will benefit from deeper insights into their behaviour that will be invaluable in building long term relationships, both online and offline.
+While marketplaces will still play an important part, businesses that connect directly with their customers will benefit from deeper insights into their behavior that will be invaluable in building long term relationships, both online and offline.